openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

       as far i have understood in this project.
 By completing it, the other steps in the initial schedule will be implemented easier.

-
+â€

+â€œ

 [Justine Leng: 6.17.2011 Weekly Report](http://obsforandroid.wordpress.com/2011/06/17/6-17-2011-weekly-report/)

 This week, I primarily focused on accumulating community feedback on my [request page makeover suggestions](http://obsforandroid.wordpress.com/2011/06/09/obs-mobile-request-page-makeover/), and refining the features accordingly.

-So based on the limited but helpful user feedback I received, I™ve made the following
+So based on the limited but helpful user feedback I received, Iâ€™ve made the following
       changes: (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼